NEJM Healer offers a systematic way to develop clinical reasoning skills through deliberate practice.

 Help students transition from pre-clinical to clinical learning through safe, deliberate practice in a screen-based, virtual apprenticeship.
 Identify struggling students for remediation and support.

-Clinical Reasoning Multi-Year Curriculum
+Case-Based Multi-Year Curriculum

 Gain deep and longitudinal assessment of students’ clinical reasoning development and their skills in summarizing, presenting, and documenting clinical cases effectively.